 In 2011, the Cavaliers ranked third in the ACC in total defense, which was 40th among all FBS programs.
 Led by first-team All-ACC selections Chase Minnifield (CB) and Matt Conrath (DT), the Cavaliers finished the season ranked No. 3 in the ACC in total defense, which was 40th among all FBS programs.

 Reid coached the outside linebackers for the Miami Dolphins in 2008 and 2009.
 In his first season overseeing the Dolphins' outside linebackers, Joey Porter produced a career-high 17.5 sacks, a figure that ranked second in the NFL in 2008.
 Miami hoisted the AFC East Division Championship banner for the first time in eight seasons.
 It also marked the most-ever sacks by a Dolphins linebacker and third-most overall.
 For his performance, Porter was named to the AFC Pro-Bowl, the first Dolphins outside linebacker to earn that honor since 1992.
 Reid also coached former Hawkeye Matt Roth in his transition from defensive end to outside linebacker.

-Of Reid's 38 seasons as a coach, almost half were spent as a head coach, most recently at VMI, where he guided that program in the two years preceding his appointment with the Dolphins.
+Reid's most recent head coaching position was at VMI (2006-07), where he guided that program in the two years preceding his appointment with the Dolphins.

-In Reid's six years as the head coach at UMass, the school produced a composite record of 36-29-1, as he guided the Minutemen to three Yankee Conference titles.
+In Reid's six years as the head coach at UMass (1986-91), the school produced a composite record of 36-29-1, as he guided the Minutemen to three Yankee Conference titles.
 He was named the Yankee Conference Coach of the Year in 1988 and 1990.

 Reid was born Dec.
 1, 1950 and is a native of Medford, Mass.
 He and his wife, Judy, have two daughters, Meghan and Molly, and a son, Matt, and four grandchildren.